kyscott18/predictionMarketCentralized/README.md

 Contracts are giving value upon a condition.
 Contract sets are mutually exclusive and total.
 Each contract has a separate liquidity pool with a constant product automated market maker.
 Second level market making is done by either buying or selling a set of contracts.
 1. Allow for the creation of bets, creation of markets for bets and underlying liquidity pools,
 2. Create market players and swaps
-2. Implement second level market making
+3. Implement second level market making
+4. Simulated Participants using the ratios and binomial distributions
-3. Verification of bets and trading in, done by verifying outcome of event
+5. Verification of bets and trading in, done by verifying outcome of event

 class contract {